 Bread Pudding: Bread pudding can be made either sweet or savory and gives your bread a second delectable life!

-If you can’t finish it all right now, wrap the loaf up nice and snug and stick it in the freezer.
+If you can’t get through an entire loaf and want to save it for later, just wrap it up nice and snug and stick it in the freezer.
 You can thaw it right on the counter or slice and toast it from frozen.
 It should stay delicious in the freezer for a few months.